AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

 ### Origin-destination locations

-Our calculations was divided on 294 individual subtasks where each task included MetropAccess-Reititin route optimizations from 50 origin locations that are within a single *origin-file.txt* ([an example of a origin file](../../data/PT/Subsets/1_Matrix2015_Origs_WGS84.txt)) to 14 645 destination locations ([see the destination file](../../data/PT/destPoints.txt)).
-All public transportation origin and destination files that were used in calculations are [here](../../data/PT/).
+Our travel time/distance calculations were divided into 294 individual subtasks where each task included MetropAccess-Reititin routings from 50 origin locations that are within a single *origin-file.txt* ([see an example of a origin file](data/1_Origs_WGS84.txt)) to 14645 destination locations ([see the destination file](data/destPoints_WGS84.txt)).
+All the origin and destination files that were used with MetropAccess-Reititin are [here](data/).

 ### Configurations for the routings